qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_general_tools.rst

 Combines multiple vector layers of the **same geometry** type into a single one.

 If attributes tables are different, the attribute table of the resulting layer will contain the attributes from all input layers.
-New attributes will be added for the original layer name and source.
+Non-matching fields will be appended at the end of the attribute table.

 If any input layers contain Z or M values, then the output layer will also contain these values.
 Similarly, if any of the input layers are multi-part, the output layer